github1/meshage/README.md

 ## HTTP Support

-Message may also optionally be sent & received with an HTTP listener by wrapping the supplied backend:
+Messages may also optionally be sent & received with an HTTP listener by wrapping the supplied backend:

 ```javascript
 const {mesh, nats, http} from 'meshage';